prplfoundation/data-elements/doc/AdminGuide.md

 + Building WCCF into OpenWrt ([wccf/doc/HOWTO_build_flashable_image.md](./HOWTO_build_flashable_image.md))
 + Samples of each Sensor's output content and format in the reponsitory [wccf/doc/](./).

 ##2.
-Installing WCCF Version 1.2.0##
+Installing WCCF Version 1.3.0##

-The WNDR3800 image file in release 1.2.0 is an OpenWrt "sysupgrade" format image.
-This image is suitable to upgrade ("flash") an existing OpenWrt Netgear WNDR3800.
-It is not suitable for use as a "first installation" of OpenWrt onto a factory-image based WNDR3800 device.
+The image files included with release 1.3.0 are OpenWrt "sysupgrade" format images.
+This format is suitable to upgrade ("flash") an existing OpenWrt device.
+It is not suitable for use as a "first installation" of OpenWrt onto a factory-image based access point.
 Such a "first installation" image can be built following the steps detailed in the HOWTO documents above.

-To install the provided image, one can either interact with the target WNDR3800 using its Web-based U/I, or one can scp the image onto the device, then ssh to the device and force the flash using the command line.
+To install either provided image, one can either interact with the target device using its Web-based OpenWrt U/I, or one can scp the image onto the device, then ssh to the device and force the flash using the command line.

 ###Using the Web-based U/I to Reflash the Device###
 Access the Access Point's OpenWrt Web U/I from any web browser.
 You will need the root-user password for the device to log on.

 Under the System menu, choose item "Backup / Flash Firmware" and then scroll down to "Flash new firmware image."

 Decide whether to check the "Keep settings" box (**recommended**).
+See "Reflashing using the Command Line", below, for tips on how to see exactly what will be preserved in a reflash if you choose "Keep settings", and how to interactively alter the specific behavior of "Keep settings".

 If you do not select to keep settings, various AP values such as IP addresses and wireless settings likely will be lost (effectively like doing a firmware reset on any AP).
 Additionally, the wireless radios themselves may be disabled when settings are lost.
 Finally, the root password for ssh access may be lost, requiring you to telnet onto the device to reset the root password, thus restoring ssh access.  (*Note that these are all basic OpenWrt behaviors, not WCCF behaviors.
 Consequently, it is recommended that you initially work locally, as a Station attached to the AP - wireless or wired - until such behaviors become familiar.*)

 ****
-WARNING: Resetting the AP, especially if *not* saving settings, may cause loss of network access depending upon how you have accessed the device.
-For example, the WAN port may revert to 192.168.1.1 from a previously defined static address, or may revert from static to a prior, or new, DHCP-assigned IP address.
-In such cases, your only alternative to reconnect may be directly through a LAN port on the AP.
+WARNING: Resetting the AP, especially if *not* saving settings, may cause loss of network access depending upon how you have connected to the device.
+For example, the WAN port may revert to address 192.168.1.1 from a previously defined static address, or may revert from static to a prior, or new, DHCP-assigned IP address.
+In such cases, your only alternative to reconnect may be directly through a LAN port on the AP (which may require physical access to the device).
 ****

-Continuing using the Web U/I, using the Choose File browser button, select the desired image file (in this release it will be named openwrt-ar71xx-generic-wndr3800-squashfs-sysupgrade.bin), then proceed with the re-flash by clicking the "Flash Image..." button, and finally, the "Proceed" button.
+Continuing using the Web U/I, using the Choose File browser button, select the desired image file (in this release it will be named openwrt-ar71xx-generic-\<profile\>-squashfs-sysupgrade.bin, where \<profile\> is wndr3800 or archer-c7-v2), then proceed with the re-flash by clicking the "Flash Image..." button, and finally, the "Proceed" button.

-Typically, the flash and reboot will take 3-4 minutes.
+Typically, the flash and reboot will take no more than 3-4 minutes.

 ###Reflashing using the Command Line###

-Rather than using the OpenWrt Web U/I, the new image can be copied (scp) to the Netgear and flashed using the command line.
+Rather than using the OpenWrt Web U/I, the new image can be copied (scp) to the device and flashed using the command line.
 SSH access to the AP is required for the second step in this process.
-Note that to connect to the AP over its WAN (vs a LAN port) the SSH process (dropbear) must be configured to allow SSH through that interface, and the firewall process (firewall) must have a rule to allow TCP through the WAN interface, port 22.
+Note that to connect to the AP over its WAN port (vs a LAN port) the SSH process (called dropbear in OpenWrt) must be configured to allow SSH through that WAN interface (which is disabled by default), and the firewall process (called firewall) must have a rule to allow TCP through the WAN interface, port 22.
+You may also wish to allow port 80 access (http) through the WAN interface, also.

-For these changed to be made, access first must take place over a LAN port - either through SSH or via the Web U/I.  The following steps describe a command-line approach.
+For these changes to be made, access first must take place over a LAN port - either through SSH or via the Web U/I.  The following steps describe a command-line approach.

 In file `/etc/config/firewall`, enable ssh access over WAN, and (*optionally*) http over WAN.
 Add these sections to the file: